Milestone 2: Overview

 ...your device page is complete.
 We’ll be happy to look it over and offer feedback!

 A device page serves as the hub of all the repair information about your device, including background and identification, links to replacement guides, and a link to your troubleshooting page.
-This screenshot of a completed iPhone 5 device page is a good example of the appropriate length and amount of information you should provide.
+This screenshot of a completed Samsung Gear VR with Controller device page is a good example of the appropriate length and amount of information you should provide.

 It may look daunting at first, but a good portion of this information is generated automatically.
 We break it all down for you on the next page.